isabella232/vantage-dss-plugin-mle-functions/README.txt

 perform the following:

-1. In DSS Settings page (accessible through the Admin Tools button), select the [Plugins] tab, then select the [ADVANCED] option.
+1. In DSS Settings page (accessible through the Admin Tools button), select the [Plugins] link, then click on the [Installed] tab.
-2. Click on [Choose File] and browse to the location of the present plugin zip file in your local filesystem.
+2. Click on [ADD PLUGIN] button and select the "Upload" link".
+3. In the pop-up window, browse to the location of the present plugin zip file in your local filesystem.
-3. If a previous installation of the plugin exists, check "Is update".
+3. If a previous installation of the plugin exists, check the button next to "This is an update for an installed plugin".
 4. Click on [UPLOAD] button.
 5. When the upload succeeds, click on [Reload] button, or do a hard refresh (Ctrl + F5) on all open Dataiku browsers for the change to take effect.